Cyclist's Olympic Dream Becomes $200,000 Medical Bill Nightmare

 Gaimon's $49,526 bill from the Hospital for Special Surgery posed other patient-billing land mines.

-Given his level of pain and the fact surgeons at the first hospital didn't perform the scapula surgery during his stay, he figured there was nothing "elective" about it.
-"I needed this surgery and no one else could do it," Gaimon said.
+Given his level of pain and the fact that surgeons at the first hospital didn't perform the scapula surgery during his stay, he figured there was nothing "elective" about it.
+"I needed this surgery, and no one else could do it," Gaimon said.

 Health Net spokesperson Darrel Ng declined to comment, saying it doesn't comment on specific member cases, even though Gaimon gave written permission for his case to be discussed.

-A reasonable reimbursement for Gaimon's out-of-network scapula surgery should have been $13,908, according to WellRithms.
-Historically, the hospital's average charge for that surgery was nearly $11,000 even though it cost only $3,094 to perform in the year Gaimon had his surgery, WellRithms found in the 2019 annual cost report the hospital submitted to the federal government.
+A reasonable reimbursement for Gaimon's out-of-network scapula surgery would have been $13,908, according to WellRithms.
+Historically, the hospital's average charge for that surgery was nearly $11,000, even though it cost only $3,094 to perform in the year that Gaimon had his surgery, WellRithms found in the 2019 annual cost report that the hospital submitted to the federal government.

 In a statement, HSS spokesperson Noelle Carnevale said, "We regret Mr. Gaimon's dispute with his insurance provider's classification of the surgery as elective."
 And she added, "We are optimistic for an easy resolution, and look forward to celebrating his continuing achievements."

-Gaimon spent months calling and writing letters to Health Net to persuade them to cover the emergency room visit and the collarbone surgery.
+Gaimon spent months calling and writing letters to Health Net to persuade it to cover the emergency room visit and the collarbone surgery.
 So far, he has been unsuccessful.

 Congress last December passed legislation intended to protect patients like Gaimon against unexpected bills from out-of-network providers.
 Starting next year, when the law takes effect, patients can be charged only up to the amount of their deductible or copayment when receiving emergency care at any hospital.